-This area is known for being an epicentre of Belfast’s art community.
-In addition to some of the best examples of street art and murals in the city, The MAC art centre is located just north of the cathedral, across the street from the Belfast School of Art.
+This area is known for being an epicenter of Belfast’s art community.
+In addition to some of the best examples of street art and murals in the city, The MAC art center is located just north of the cathedral, across the street from the Belfast School of Art.

 A number of bridges cross the River Lagan here, connecting the Cathedral Quarter to the Titanic Quarter.
 This is a convenient place to stay if exploring the history of the titanic is a priority for you but you wish to stay nearer the convenience of the inner city.

 The Cathedral Quarter has plenty of restaurants, bars, clubs, pubs, and shops.
 Many of its cater to LGBT community.
 There are also a wide rane of accommodation options for travelers with a good choice of hotels, bed and breakfast, and guest houses.

 Stay in Cathedral Quarter if You want to appreciate Belfast’s art scene; You love historic churches and architecture; It is your first time visiting Belfast; You want convenient access to both the City Center and the Titanic Quarter.